prusrafal/Click-Through-Rate-Prediction-Model/README.md

 # DecisionMakingExamAU

 Click-Through Rate Prediction with a multi-armed bandit model.
 Decision Making Exam in Cognitive Science, Aarhus University.
+Code is avaiable in the project file, with a backup of code2.